How to assign specific parts of an essay

 Here are some suggestions for how to use this feature to support your students at various stages of the writing process:

-Help students focus on body paragraphs before writing their intros and conclusions.
-To avoid your students getting caught up trying to write a perfect introduction instead of focusing on the meat of the essay, try using one of these approaches:
+✏️ Help students focus on body paragraphs before writing their introduction and conclusion paragraphs.
+To avoid your students getting caught up trying to write a perfect introduction instead of focusing on the content of the essay, try using one of these approaches:

 - Create one assignment just for the body paragraphs.
 Once students are done, create a second assignment for the full essay.
-Students can paste their body paragraphs into the second assignment, then continue on to their intro and conclusion.
+Students can paste their body paragraphs into the second assignment, then continue to their introduction and conclusion.

 - At the moment, there's no way to limit the number of body paragraphs students write.
 Be sure to explain in the prompt or outside of NoRedInk that students should write only one paragraph.